tminpprk/DUTCHIE/README.md

 ### What OCR does and does not do

 The provider layer recognizes document text and word geometry.
 Its output still enters DUTCHIE's existing client-side price parser.
-The application does not currently perform semantic item-description extraction, merchant-specific parsing, or guaranteed subtotal reconciliation.
+The application does not currently perform semantic item-description extraction or guaranteed subtotal reconciliation.

 Extracted prices initially receive generated names such as `r1-1` and `r1-2`.
 Users can rename items, correct prices, name the receipt, and remove incorrect items before continuing.

 Receipt images are processed only for the current request.
-DUTCHIE does not intentionally persist receipt images, log image bytes, or expose raw provider errors to the client.
+DUTCHIE does not intentionally persist receipt images or log image bytes.

 ## Settlement and Explainability